maubanel/UE5-CPP-BP-Overview/operators-ii/README.md

 ##### `Step 8.`\|`BPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we do not want to do anything unless the reset counter is visible.
-So drag a reset counter reference to the graph and pull of the pin and add a **Is Visible** node which will return `tru` if it is visible in the game.
+So drag a reset counter reference to the graph and pull of the pin and add a **Is Visible** node which will return `true` if it is visible in the game.

 ![alt_text](images/whenResetVisible.png)